Final Expense Insurance [The Ultimate Guide]

 Life insurance is a broad term that covers a range of different types of insurance such as term life insurance, whole life insurance, variable life insurance, and more.
 So, final expense insurance does fall under that broad umbrella.
 However, traditional life insurance policies are not the same as a final expense insurance policy.

 Life insurance can be set up to pay out in a lump sum or the death benefit can be distributed in separate payments annually, monthly, or even quarterly.
 Sometimes, depending on the type of life insurance policy, the benefits can be delayed for a certain amount of time as well.
-Life insurance policies can stretch into the several million dollar range.
+Life insurance policies can stretch into the range of several million dollars.
 Some of them have the ability to accumulate cash value while others do not.

-There are also types of life insurance policy, such as term life, that can expire before the policyholder dies.
+There are also types of life insurance, specifically term life, that can expire before the policyholder dies.
 In order to get a traditional life insurance policy, there are health questions and medical exams that you must pass most of the time.
 Things like your behavior, occupation, age, and other factors can also impact whether or not you are able to get certain types of policy.

 For this reason, final expense insurance can sometimes be an extremely attractive alternative.
 Final expense insurance is a whole life insurance policy, which means that it will never expire and will follow you for your entire life as long as you pay your premiums as you’re supposed to.
 It is also much simpler to get, with no medical exam required.